DFF-Logo-V-V2%2B%25281%2529.jpg

 will be featured at the Walters Museum in Baltimore, the Peabody-Essex Museum near Boston and the Toledo Museum.
 The Spice Road was a crucial conduit for religion, technology and literature from the Far East to East Africa.
 See articless in The Art Newspaper and The Walters Museum.

-A new record!
 The IDA has created the world's smallest fine art reproduction—with features smaller than the smallest wavelengths of visible light.
 As a result, they are visible only under a scanning electron microscope.

 As the Telegraph reported, one of these tiny horses was placed on "display" at the British Museum earlier this year with the hope that it would encourage visitors to consider the nontangible dimension of heritage objects.